evandcoleman/hubot-enhance/README.md

 `user> hubot enhance 25 50`: Enhances the last posted image four times using a box hald the width and height of the original centered at a point 25% in from the left and 50% down from the top.

 `user> hubot enhance 25 50 http://some.image.com/image.jpg`: Does the same thing as the above command but uses the specified image instead.

+## TODO

+* Support fetching the latest image on platforms other than Slack
+* Better error handling